Aeneas: Rust Verification by Functional Translation: Case studies

+When we designate a module as opaque, \aeneas treats all the definitions coming from this module and reachable from the root module as opaque, and generates an interface file accordingly, that is, with declarations (\li+val+s), but no definitions (no \li+let+s).
+The user is then free to provide models for those declarations, or simply state assumptions by means of assumed lemmas.
+This feature illustrates why a modular, type-directed translation like \aeneas' is important: the user doesn't need to reveal any information about the function's definition (or model its behavior using a specification language); rather, the user can work post-translation in the comfort of their favorite theorem prover.
 Moreover, while it is possible to add annotations to function signatures in a local crate, this possibility falls short when it comes to dealing with external dependencies, over which the user has no control!
 Handling this oftentimes requires tediously wrapping such dependencies in properly annotated modules.
 In contrast, this work, and \charon and \aeneas, simply treat the external dependencies as opaque by looking up the types and functions that are needed in the (non-opaque modules of the) local crate, and generating corresponding declarations.

 Finally, using a state-error monad allows us to introduce stateful reasoning when this is really needed, for instance when the code uses I/O functions.
 The \li+state+ type, which models the external world, is also an opaque type for which the user is free to provide a model or write assumptions, in a fashion similar to opaque modules.
 In practice, this gives us a lightweight effect system.